RoyZhenLongLim/Astrocamp/LaTeX/README.md

   - TeX Live version is 2021
   - Now your LaTeX file should compile :)
 ## Basics
-You can type special commands by using "\".
+You can type special commands by using \\.
-You can use the built-in autocomplete by pressing tab To bring up a list of autocomplete options, press ctrl + space
+You can use the built-in autocomplete by pressing the tab
+To bring up a list of autocomplete options, press ctrl + space

 ## Exercises